hxuu/blog/content/ctf/idek24/hello.md

 > "PHP-FPM is an alternative PHP FastCGI implementation that was introduced to overcome the limitations of the traditional PHP-CGI (Common Gateway Interface).
 It works as a process manager, managing PHP processes and handling PHP requests separately from the web server"

-> "Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and"
+> "Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy...etc"

 In a nutshell, nginx receives our request (from the browser..etc), processes the URL according to its configuration, if the path matches a php file, it passes the request